return to Natural Dog Health Remedies

 • Be excessively thirsty

-If treatment is not sought immediately, acute kidney failure can develop within the first 72 hours.
+If not being treated immediately, the dog may develop acute kidney failure within the first 72 hours.
 When the kidneys fail, the body is unable to filter the blood and excrete waste in the urine.
 The dog will produce very little urine.
 Once the dog stops urinating, death occurs.

 Sometimes, even with treatment, too much damage has already been done and the dog has to be euthanized.